Beast Wars: Transformers (video game)

-Beast Wars: Transformers is a third-person shooter developed by SCE Cambridge Studio and published by Hasbro Interactive on December 5, 1997 for PlayStation and May 31, 1998 for Microsoft Windows.
-It is based on the Beast Wars: Transformers animated series, specifically the first season, after the introduction of Airazor and Inferno.
+Beast Wars: Transformers is a third-person shooter video game developed by Sony Computer Entertainment Europe and published by Hasbro Interactive for PlayStation.
+A port for Microsoft Windows was released the following year.
+It is based on Hasbro's Beast Wars: Transformers animated series, specifically the first season, after the introduction of Airazor and Inferno.
+It is the second game to be developed at Sony's Cambridge studio.
+Takara, who co-owns the Transformers franchise, published the game in Japan.

 Gameplay

 The game allows the player to play as either the Maximals or the Predacons in a series of missions to sabotage the other side's attempts at gaining a tactical advantage in the Beast Wars.
 There are six playable characters on each side, one unlockable by finding a stasis pod in a specific level and the other only accessible in Rescue missions, each with their own unique strengths and weaknesses.
 They all have both a health meter and an Energon tolerance meter that slowly goes down while in Robot mode (staying in Beast Mode slowly refills this meter); once this meter is empty, the player takes damage from the ambient Energon radiation in the air.
 If the player fails in a mission and gets the character killed, the character can be 'revived' by finding a mini game icon in that same level.
 The mini game allows the player to take control of Airazor or Terrorsaur to recover the fallen ally.